Definition: cameras which work with infrared light

 Infrared cameras may or may not be sensitive to visible and ultraviolet light.
 Often, they include an optical filter which transmits only infrared light, so that sensitivity to unwanted wavelengths is avoided.

 Typically, infrared cameras do not provide spectral information, but only intensity values for their pixels.
 This is in contrast to photo cameras, for example.
 When colorful images from infrared cameras are presented, these usually contain false colors, which only encode intensity values.
 However, there are also infrared cameras for multispectral imaging or hyperspectral imaging, which typically require a more sophisticated setup, e.g. with dispersive optics and a line scanner.

-The usual type of CCD and CMOS image sensors for visible light are based on silicon, and these have some sensitivity up to optical wavelengths somewhere between 1000 nm and 1100 nm.
+The usual type of CCD and CMOS image sensors for visible light are based on silicon, and these have some sensitivity up to optical wavelengths somewhere between 1000 nm and 1100 nm – limited by the band gap energy of silicon.
 Although this is already in the infrared, a real infrared camera often contains a sensor chip based on a indium gallium arsenide (InGaAs), which provides a good responsivity roughly in the wavelength region from 900 nm to 1700 nm.
 Compared with silicon-based sensors, these are substantially more expensive and typically provide lower resolution – often only a few hundred pixels in the horizontal and vertical direction, i.e., well below one megapixel overall.

 Due to the smaller band gap energy of InGaAs, optimum performance in terms of dark current and noise is achieved only at low temperatures; therefore, such as sensor chips are often equipped with a thermoelectric (Peltier) cooler.
 Unfortunately, that substantially increases the electricity consumption, and the housing often needs to be optimized in terms of heat dissipation, e.g. with cooling fins.